CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 **The opposite is not exact:** you can access static members from non-static context, but you cannot access a non-static variable or method from a static method in Java.

 #### Could we access a non-static variable (or method) from a static method?
 Why?
+No. A static method can only access other static methods and variables.
+If we need to access a non-static variable or method from within a static method, we must first instantiate the class that the non-static method or variable belongs to.

 #### How many instances you have of a static variable of a given class?
 Java Language Specification states the following: